In Search of Our Mothers' Gardens: Part II

 The backlash of racial tension between blacks and whites were extreme.
 Dr. King was seen as a savior for the African-American community.
 Walker recalls, "He gave us continuity of place, without which community is ephemeral.
 He gave us home".
 Due to her great admiration for Dr. King, she returns to the South to empower African-American communities.

 In "The Almost Year", Alice Walker explains how the author Florence Randall explains how she wants blacks and whites to embrace one another.
 She clarifies that "she seeks to find a way in which black abused and poor and white privileged and rich can meet and exchange some warmth of themselves.
 Walker's perspective is that if both blacks and whites can stop the racial equality that blacks and whites will not be divided.
 In this house, a black girl feels somewhat threatened being an all-white household.
 Due to these circumstances, Walker provides a sense of division between the black girl and the family that is providing a home for her to feel free.
 The black girl cannot embrace the warmth from the Mallory's family because she feels that all white people are to hurt black people.
 Walker explains how the Civil Rights Movement intended to bring both blacks and whites together.
 Walker wants to show how a black girl should not have to feel unequal when they are around white people.

 Moreover, in "Coretta King: Revisited," Alice Walker describes an interview with Coretta Scott King.
 Walker presents her as more than a mother and wife; she is similar to her husband, and is making a conscientious effort to fight for equality and civil liberties for African Americans.
-Walker sees strength in Coretta Scott King, a woman who just lost her husband due to the acts of violence from others.
-Walker finds it difficult to understand how a woman who just lost a loved one to the brutality, could continue in the battle for Civil Rights.
+Walker sees strength in King, a woman who just lost her husband due to the acts of violence from others.
+Walker finds it difficult to understand how a woman, who just lost a loved one to the brutality, could continue in the battle for Civil Rights.
 Walker praises the fact that Coretta Scott King did not just sit back but took actions to help with different campaigns.
 Walker converses with her on about "black people in power and the whites who work with them" and Ms. King says, "I don't believe that black people are going to misuse power in the way it has been misused.
 I think they've learned from their experiences.
 And we've seen instances where black and white work together effectively".